Light2027/QZrouXbOy0/README.md

 + Decided to stick with english and not add translations.
 And just to overall keep it simple.
 + Almost there, did not consider 0 accuracy time strings at validation...
 + Time around 7.7h~
++ And I belive it is done, it is a managable solution.
++ Final time around 8.3h~